Many individuals come across Ayurveda in a search for better health and I am no exception.

 When I returned to the UK I started a Yoga teacher training course.
 I was really lucky because just by chance the teacher was studying Ayurveda himself and infused the course with his own knowledge.

-At around the same time I met my wonderful man and together we embarked upon family life.
+At around the same time I met my husband and together we embarked upon family life.

 It was a time of immense happiness - but not without its challenges as every parent knows.
 The sleep deprivation and tiredness that came with having a young family really got to me.
 I suffered a whole host of difficult symptoms spanning from severe food intolerance and skin problems, to anxiety and low mood.